Learn about majors, financial aid and off-campus life, or take a virtual tour.

 College websites can answer many of the questions you have about a school before you ever set foot on its campus.
 Though nothing can replace a campus visit for gauging the culture of a college, parents and students can get a sense of how well a particular school meets their interests by exploring online.

-The introduction Though college websites are all designed differently, you can access much of the essential information by clicking on the tabs for Prospective/Future Students and/or Admissions.
+The introduction Though college websites are all designed differently, with some easier to navigate than others, you can access much of the essential information by clicking on the tabs for Prospective/Future Students and/or Admissions.
 The main page usually features a short description of the college.
 I find this page interesting simply to see what the school has chosen to highlight about itself.

 From here you can click through to begin an application or learn more about admission requirements, academics, costs and financial aid, visiting the campus and the social scene.

 Academics The first thing you’ll want to look at is the majors and minors to figure out if any of the programs your teen is talking about are offered.
-If not, this college shouldn’t be on the list of her prospective schools, no matter how pretty and affordable it is.
+If not, this college shouldn’t be on their list of prospective schools, no matter how attractive and affordable it is.
 Keep in mind, smaller liberal arts colleges tend to provide strong programs in the humanities and the sciences, but may not have business or engineering degrees.
-Larger universities are known for the wider variety of majors available to their students.
+Larger universities are known for the wider variety of majors available to their students, many with a focus on professions.

 The academic pages on the site can also link to department websites where you can “meet the faculty,” learn about faculty and student research and awards, and even scholarship opportunities.